dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/leap_hybrid.rst

 low to high), and precede infeasible states.
 While the first sample is the best, other feasible solutions may be useful.

-Solutions are the assignment of values to the model's decision variables.
+Solutions are the assignment of values to the model's :term:`decision variables`.
 You access these by iterating through the model's decision variables for each state you are interested in, typically filtered by feasibility.

 Use the model's :meth:`~dwave.optimization.model.Model.iter_decisions` and :meth:`~dwave.optimization.model.Model.iter_constraints` methods to do so.
 For